jessemolina/ml-real-estate/docs/module04.md

 * Which model had the highest R^2 on the test set?
     __rf, Random Forest Regressor__

-* Which model has the lowed mean absolute error?
+* Which model has the lowest mean absolute error?
     __rf, Random Forest Regressor__